liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/12-optional-imports.markdown

 `ClassNotFoundException` and logs a warning or info message (or takes whatever other action you implement to handle this case).
-If you install the optional dependency, refreshing your module triggers the OSGi bundle lifecycle events that trigger your controller's `activate` method and your check for the optional dependency.
-Since your dependency exists, your client component uses it.
+If you install the optional dependency, refreshing your module triggers the OSGi bundle lifecycle events that trigger your controller's `activate` method and the check for the optional dependency.
+Since the dependency exists, your client component uses it.

 Note that you can refresh a bundle from @product@'s Gogo shell with this
 command: